Skip to content

 wWriteCan change the contentsCan add or remove files

-xExecuteCan run it as a programCan enter the directory (cd into it)
+xExecuteCan run it as a programCan enter the directory with cd

 -No permissionCannot do that actionCannot do that action